LastRose/lastrose.github.io/_posts/2021-09-06-css-new-vh-and-vw-units.markdown

 If you try `width: 100dvw|svw|lvw` you won't get the annoying scroll bar.

 It's currently part of a working draft, so not part of the official specs yet.
-Browser support is unknown at this time but it works in chrome.
+Browser support is unknown at this time.
+We've had intermitent success with different browsers, but would make sure there is a fallback to the base vw/vh units.